romesh-jaya/movie-store-frontend-react/README.md

 - useMediaQuery hook
 - chart-js
 - Side-drawer
+- Cypress e2e testing

 This project uses OMDB API to search for movie data.
 The latter has a 1,000 daily API call limit.
 Another free alternative might be TMDB: https://developers.themoviedb.org/3/getting-started

-The Dev app is hosted below:
+The Dev app is hosted here:
 https://movie-shop-dev.web.app/

+This app communicates with the backend - which is available in a separate git project: movie-shop-backend.

 To deploy to Firebase, first perform a build, then run the following command from the terminal: firebase deploy --only hosting